whoisjustinngo/tp/docs/DeveloperGuide.md

 Given that `tags` is a field in the `model`s, the user can also apply the aforementioned `filter` commands on tags to look for entries that have similar tags.
 An entry's `tags` can either be specified at the point of addition, i.e. when doing an `add` command, or added on and modified after the fact using the various `edit` commands.

-### Adding Events
+### Adding to the Schedule

 #### Implementation

-The proposed feature of scheduling is parsed by `AddScheduleCommandParser`, and executed by the `AddScheduleCommand`, where it will add the new Event into the list of Events in the users schedule.
+The schedule tab contains the user's schedule.
+There is a `Schedule` class which extends the abstract `Event` class.
+For the purposes of this section, let us refer to them as `Schedule`s The list of data in the schedule tab is an `ObservableList<Schedule>`, where each item in the list is an.The proposed feature of scheduling is parsed by `AddScheduleCommandParser`, and executed by the `AddScheduleCommand`, where it will add the new Event into the list of Events in the users schedule.
 While adding a new `Event` into the `Schedule`, it will help to check if the given `Event` clashes with the Events which are already in the `Schedule`.

 On top of that, `Schedule` will all be arranged based on the date and then time order (from earliest to the latest) with the aid of the `Comparator<Schedule>` which is declared in `UniqueScheduleList`.